 How Did The Couple Arrive in The Pass?

-If the couple had arrived with the necessary fodder to spend a full week in the cave, then it’s likely they had arrived in Winnats Pass by car.
-But if they’d arrived in a car, then where was the car?
-And if they had been dropped-off in The Pass by a friend, a cab or a bus, then why had none of these people come forward?
-More bizarrely still, they had arrived at the cave little better equipped than for a night on the town.
+If the couple had arrived with the necessary provisions to spend a full week in the cave, then it’s likely they had arrived in Winnats Pass by car.
+But if they had arrived by car, then where was the car?
+And if on the off-chance they had been dropped-off in The Pass by a friend, hired a cab or taken a bus, then why had a driver or other passengers not come forward?
+More bizarrely still, the couple had arrived at the cave little better equipped than for a night on the town.
 A gentleman’s bowler hat?
 A lady’s mackintosh?
 A crocodile skin handbag?
 They would have been lucky to survive a night in the High Peaks in winter dressed like this.
 Conditions in the cave were far from comfortable with several eyewitnesses recording that pools of waters dominated the areas around their bodies, formed from the drippings that percolated through the side of the gorge.
 The chances of catching a few hours sleep would have been slim.

 Winter conditions in the High Peaks are notoriously unstable.
-Night time temperatures at this altitude will rarely exceed 1°C on average, which would inevitably lead to mild to severe hypothermia over the course of several hours or several days.
+Night time temperatures at this altitude will rarely exceed 1°C on average, which over the course of several hours or several days, would inevitably lead to mild to severe hypothermia.
 To have survived five or six nights in the cave as indicated by the coroner would have been close to a miracle.
 The couple’s resolve to end their lives would have needed to endure an enormous practical challenge.
-Extending the wait under such conditions would have demanded a greater sense of fortitude and patience than Lysol suicides typically displayed.
+Putting it off and extending the wait under such pitifully shit conditions would have demanded a greater sense of fortitude and patience than Lysol suicides typically possessed.
 The vast majority of Lysol poisonings being reported at the time were either preceded by a significant trigger event or carried out during intense manic episodes.
 And why bother waiting at all?
 Their clothes would be wet, their brains confused, their stomachs empty.
-If any one of them had been in the least bit unsure about the extreme measures they were about to undertake, the reflex action would have been to bolt.
-And if they had spent the week in lodgings elsewhere then it was fairly customary among suicides to end their lives in the relative comfort and privacy of their own hotel room.
+If any one of them had been in the least bit unsure about the extreme measures they were about to take, the reflex action would have been to bolt.
+And if they had, like the Coroner suspected, spent the week in lodgings elsewhere then it was fairly customary among suicides to end their lives in the relative comfort and privacy of their own hotel room.
 The press columns were full of them.

 If you were to follow the logic, there was two real possibilities: the couple had not been seen by Fred outside the cave on Sunday January 2nd but had arrived at a later date, or the post-mortem had it wrong and the couple had died within hours of arriving in the cave sometime between Wednesday January 5th and Thursday January 6th.